Moscow Internet Exchange: Technical platform

 MSK-IX operates a distributed Ethernet-based switching platform spanning 38 PoPs in 10 cities.
-After the introduction of the "Dual Core" topology in Moscow in 2015, the total capacity of MSK-IX reached 8Tbps.
+After the introduction of the "Dual Core" topology in Moscow in 2015, the total capacity of MSK-IX reached 8 Tbps.

 MSK-IX maintains a dedicated public peering VLAN at each of 9 metro areas and supports arbitrary private VLANs.
 Inter-city connections are provided on-net by MSK-IX and via partner ISPs.
 Common interface speeds are 1, 10 and 100G.
 The route-servers provided at each of MSK-IX public peering VLANs allow for routing policy control and DDoS blackholing by use of BGP communities.

 The MSK-IX DNS Cloud is a distributed anycast DNS platform located in 7 federal districts of Russia, in Europe and in the Americas.
 It provides authoritative name servers for the country-code top-level domains (ccTLDs) .RU, .РФ, .ДЕТИ, .TATAR and .SU. for Russia and alternative DNS root servers of Russian National Domain Name System for Roskomnadzor due to (Sovereign Internet Law).

 In Moscow, MSK-IX operates M9.PLUS colocation space of 200 racks located at M9 (Butlerova st., 7).